-2. Be aware of the reality that life ends; death comes for everyone.
+2 Be aware of the reality that life ends; death comes for everyone.
 Life is very brief.
-If you realize that you don’t have that many more years to live and if if you live your life as if you actually had only a day left, then the sense of impermanence heightens that feeling of preciousness and gratitude.
+If you realize that you don’t have that many more years to live and if you live your life as if you actually had only a day left, then the sense of impermanence heightens that feeling of preciousness and gratitude.